developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### DHCP Configuration - Send FQDN Value (Option 81)

-This Managed Configuration allows an Administrator using an EMM to specify the *Fully Qualified Domain Name (FQDN)* that will be sent to the DHCP Server using *DHCP Option 81* when requesting an IP Address and should be specified if and only if the value ***On*** is chosen for the Managed Configuration **DHCP Configuration - Send Vendor Class Value (Option 60)**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Fully Qualified Domain Name (FQDN)* that is sent to the DHCP Server using *DHCP Option 81* when requesting an IP Address and should be specified if and only if the value ***On*** is chosen for the Managed Configuration **DHCP Configuration - Send Vendor Class Value (Option 60)**.
 The additional Managed Configuration **DHCP Configuration - Send FQDN Flag (Option 81)** MUST also be specified to provide the flags to be sent along with the *FQDN value*.

 ### DHCP Configuration - Send FQDN Flag (Option 81)

-This Managed Configuration allows an Administrator using an EMM to specify the flags to be sent along with the *Fully Qualified Domain Name (FQDN)* that will be sent to the DHCP Server using *DHCP Option 81* when requesting an IP Address and should be specified if and only if the value ***On*** is chosen for the Managed Configuration **DHCP Configuration - Send Vendor Class Value (Option 60)** and should be specified if and only if the value Managed Configuration **DHCP Configuration - Send FQDN Value (Option 81)** is specified.
+This Managed Configuration allows an Administrator using an EMM to specify the flags to be sent along with the *Fully Qualified Domain Name (FQDN)* that is sent to the DHCP Server using *DHCP Option 81* when requesting an IP Address and should be specified if and only if the value ***On*** is chosen for the Managed Configuration **DHCP Configuration - Send Vendor Class Value (Option 60)** and should be specified if and only if the value Managed Configuration **DHCP Configuration - Send FQDN Value (Option 81)** is specified.

 ### DHCP Configuration - Request Custom Option Number